noahmumma/honeypy/README.md

 <h1>Building an SSH and HTTP honeypot using Python in Visual Studio Code</h1>
 This project details the what, design, development, and deployment of a honeypot framework built in Python, capable of emulating both SSH and HTTP services.
 The goal of this project is to capture simulated attacker behavior, credentials, and commands in a controlled environment for learning purposes.<br />

+<h2>DISCLAIMER:</h2>
+This project is for educational and research purposes only.
+Do not deploy on networks you do not own or have explicit permission ot monitor.

 <h2>What is a honeypot?</h2>
 A honeypot is a deliberately vulnerable system that lures threat actors to attack it instead of legitimate targets.
 It can be modeled just like a regular, important digital asset, designed to look very convincing to attackers.
 However, it contains nothing of value to the organization.
 </p>